 Working with $\calS$ has other advantages as well.
 In comparison to standard approaches to LSMC, there is a fundamental shift in how we compare the continuation value to the exercise value and locate the exercise boundary.
 At time $n$, when setting the value of $V_n$ for each $s_i \in \calS$ we have

 and note that $h_n(s_i)$ is a deterministic constant as opposed to a function of a random variable.
-Thus, we have reduced the problem of locating the boundary from a global problem over the variables $S,v$ to a sequence of lower dimensional problems which are simpler in nature and exhibit less noise.
-Our approach essentially stores a function in $v$-space within each element of $\calS$ and allows us to write our continuation surface using the separating representation
+Thus, we have reduced the problem of locating the boundary from a global problem over $(S,v)$-space to a sequence of lower dimensional problems which are simpler in nature and exhibit less noise.
+Also, compared to LSMC, instead of an estimate of $V_n$ at a single point, $(S_0,v_0) \in \R^{d_S + d_v}$, one obtains a semi-global solution, i.e. a value for all $S \in \calS$ and $v_0 \in \R^{d_v}$, owing to the PDE aspect of the algorithm.
+Obtaining a solution for all $S \in \calS$ allows us to compute sensitivities with respect to $S$ with little extra computation.

-To compute sensitivities with respect to $S$, one may simply differentiate $V^d_0(S,v_0)$ as in a standard PDE approach or the method of \cite{SGBM}.
-To get sensitivities with respect to $v$, one may employ the method of \cite{Caf}.
-Details and results may be found in \cite{Farahany}, where it is seen that sensitivities with respect to $S$ tend to exhibit much lower variance compared to the approach of \cite{Caf} and comparable methods.
+Generally speaking, deriving the conditional PDE is non-trivial and to the best of our knowledge there are two approaches in the literature: the drift discretization method in \cite{LLP}, \cite{cozmareis}, \cite{DJM} and the conditionally-affine decomposition of \cite{DJS}.
+The drift-discretization approach is fairly general and may be applied to a wide class of models, including those with a non-linear LV component, i.e. stochastic LV models.
+The resulting PDEs may then be solved using a finite difference type approach as in \cite{LLP}.
+We follow the conditionally-affine approach as it applies to our pure-SV model and avoids time stepping error and drift discretization.

-From the design of experiments perspective, our algorithm may be viewed as a batched design nested within a probabilistic design.
-The simulation of $v_t$ stemming from $v_0$ on $[0,T]$ and the repeated use of its paths, corresponds to a probabilistic design for the variable $v$.
-The solving of the conditional PDEs may be viewed as a sort of batched design for $S$ in the following sense.
-At time $t_n$, we solve a conditional PDE over $[v^j]_n^{n+1}$ and obtain the pre-regression continuation value of the option along this path for each $S \in \calS$.
-This procedure is equivalent to selecting batches at each $S \in \calS$, simulating an ``infinite'' number of paths of $S_t$ on $[t_n,t_{n+1}]$ conditional on $S_{t_n} = S$ and $[v^j]_n^{n+1}$ and equating the pre-regression continuation value for $[v^j]_n^{n+1}$ to the average payoff of these ``infinite" number of paths.
+Finally, from the PDE perspective, we begin with a deterministic PDE problem and, using one-way coupling, we convert it to a lower-dimensional stochastic PDE (SPDE) problem.
+The SPDEs we solve are essentially Black-Scholes equations where the coefficients and terminal condition depend on the random simulated process, $v$.
+The multi-period aspect of the problem is then handled using regression as outlined above.
+In light of the connection to SPDEs, in Section \ref{section:complexity}, we develop a generic Multi-Level Monte-Carlo (MLMC) scheme which completes the algorithm.